 It’s not a good feeling, but for the most part, it’s a natural reaction to the work we are putting our bodies through (assuming the workout is prescribed at an intensity to elicit such a response).

-Now, it’s one thing to learn to push through discomfort.
-This absolutely needs to be done to become a better runner.
+Yes, running through discomfort absolutely needs to be done occasionally in order to become a better runner.

 You need to learn to push through tired legs on long run days.
 You need to learn to push through the discomfort of screaming lungs and a creeping blood lactate level on speed work days or hill repeats.
 And you need to learn to push through the foggy brain that wants you to quit because you’ve been having a bad day.